Mandoline

 - Fennel — shaved paper-thin for raw salads.
 Fennel is difficult to cut this thin by knife.

 - Cabbage — fine shred for coleslaw, sauerkraut, kimchi.
-Faster and more uniform than knife-cutting.
+Faster and more uniform than knife-cutting a whole head.

 - Radishes — transparent-thin rounds for garnishes and salads.